tenstorrent/tt-metal/tech_reports/CCL/CclDeveloperGuide.md

 To manage this limitation where the remote chip is not directly accessible by the host, the Dispatcher datapath reserves one of the links for its own use to send program data to the remote chip.

-In total, there are 200 Gbps of bandwidth, in each direction, between the local and remote chips.
+In total, there are 200 GB/s of bandwidth, in each direction, between the local and remote chips.
 The board provides six additional ports to enable Ethernet connectivity to external boards/devices.
-With the reserved Dispatcher link taken into account, 100 Gbps of bandwidth is available per direction for user kernels.
+With the reserved Dispatcher link taken into account, 100 GB/s of bandwidth is available per direction for user kernels.

 ![n300](images/n300.png)